em-an-en/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-unique prints only words that appear once 14-findthatword displays lines that contain the pattern root in /etc/passwd 15-findthatword counts lines that contain the pattern bin in /etc/passwd
+13-unique prints only words that appear once 14-findthatword displays lines that contain the pattern root in /etc/passwd 15-findthatword counts lines that contain the pattern bin in /etc/passwd 16-whatsnext displays 3 lines after the pattern root in /etc/passwd